Michigan school shooter’s parents cleared to stand trial on involuntary manslaughter charges

 Defense lawyers declined to comment on the Supreme Court’s order, citing a gag order.

+In Newport News, Virginia, the mother of a 6-year-old boy who wounded a teacher recently pleaded guilty to child neglect.
+The boy had used her gun.

-Colin King, a psychologist who has met with the teen, has described him as a “feral child” who was neglected by his parents.
+In the Michigan case, Colin King, a psychologist who has met with the teen, described him as a “feral child” who was neglected by his parents.
 Judge Kwamé Rowe said his home life was “not ideal,” with his parents often drinking alcohol and arguing, but “not terrible.”

 The teen “appeared to have a loving and supportive family,” Rowe said Friday.
 “He went on family vacations, owned several pets and had visits from family. … In defendant’s own words, his childhood was ‘good.’”